hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/instructions/readme.ru.md

 import pytest

 # No Python code provided in the input, so no tests can be written.
-#  The following is a placeholder demonstrating the structure for tests
+#  The following is a placeholder demonStarting the structure for tests
 #  based on the *assumed* functionality of the described files.